 - Message text.
-JammText shows the message text for SMS/MMS, tweet text for Twitter, or picture caption for Instagram.
+JammText shows the message text for SMS/MMS, tweet text for Twitter, or email subject text for email.
 Long messages (>160 characters) are shortened, as well as social media posts that contain many hashtags.
 If there is no message text on a picture message, JammText will fill in "JammText Picture Message" to avoid showing blanks.

 - Sender.
 For social media messages, JammText shows the username of the person who sent the message/picture.
 For SMS/MMS, JammText displays "SMS" or "MMS"; it does not display audience phone numbers due to privacy concerns.